khoaHyh/neural-network-from-scratch/parts/part1/part1.md

 - Excel cells that calculate predictions became our `forward_pass` function
 - The cells that calculate error became our `loss_calculation` function
 - The cells that update weights became our `parameter_update` function

+#### Visualization

+This section was the fun part because I got to see the results of what I've built so far and helped things "click".
+It was similar to writing a bunch of frontend code and seeing the visual changes in the UI.
+This was pure matplotlib and their docs tell you a lot.
+They give lots of examples on their sites and you can search online for many cases not covered in their documentation.

+Plotting the training data vs test data on the scatter plot was cool to see the distribution of which values were selected for training vs testing.
+Seeing the line of best fit compared to the true line gives us an indicator of how close our model's predictions were.
+The loss history taught us that in the beginning, the values are random and way-off but they take a sharp turn towards the right direction (gradient descent!!).
+Whether this is true for all models or even all linear regression models, I'll have to research that.
+For now, that's part 1 👍🏻.